Skip to content

 How Do the Five Products Work Together?

 Here’s how the data flows in practice.
 A customer visits your Commerce Cloud storefront and browses products.
 CDP captures that behaviour.
 Emarsys uses the browsing data to send a personalised follow-up email.
 The customer responds and requests a demo.
 Sales Cloud V2 creates a lead.
-The sales rep sees the customer’s browsing history, email engagement, and any past support tickets from Service Cloud V2 — all in one view.
+The sales rep sees the customer’s browsing history, email engagement, and any past support tickets from Service Cloud V2.
+All in one view.

 Which Industries Benefit Most from SAP CX?

 Manufacturing.
 B2B manufacturers use Sales Cloud V2 for pipeline management, Commerce Cloud for digital self-service ordering, and Service Cloud V2 for equipment support.
 Industry 4.0 integration connects CX data with production data.
+This is spot on for the DACH market.
+It’s where we do most of our work and where the impact is most visible.

 Retail.
 Retailers use Commerce Cloud for omnichannel storefronts, Emarsys for personalised marketing, and CDP for unified customer profiles across online and in-store touchpoints.